petejb88/python_projects/README.md

 - predicts flower name for given image file path

 cat_to_name.json:
-- dictionary of categorical outputs of the model with their associated flower names
+- dictionary of categorical outputs of the model with their associated names (to be provied with the data)